Is Journaling The Same As Keeping A Diary?

 Both journals and diaries can be used to explore creative ideas, strive for self-improvement or practice writing skills.

-Related Post: Financial Journaling: How To Start And Prompts To Use
+Related Post: Mental Health Journaling: Benefits & How To Start

 Stress & Anxiety Relief